 The LAW is a single shot disposable rocket launcher.
 It consists of an aluminum launch tube within a plastic tube on which the sight and controls are fitted.
 Before firing the inner tube is retracted creating a longer launch tube.
 A flip up sight is fitted which also aids in range estimation.
 The trigger is located in the middle of the retracted launcher, just in front of the rear sight.

-The original LAW had a maximum effective range of about 170 meters and would penetrated about 300mm of mild steel.
+The original LAW had a maximum effective range of about 170 meters and would penetrate about 300mm of mild steel.
 The improved model has an effective range of about 220 meters and will penetrate 355mm RHA.
 Based on the improved model various versions have been developed which are better suited for urban warfare while having area effect warheads instead of shaped charge warheads.

 The main user of the LAW was the US military.
 The LAW was used by US forces during the Vietnam war and every subsequent conflict.
 The LAW was widely exported and during the Cold War was used by most NATO nations.
 Since the 1980's the sales of the LAW decreased as newer anti-armor weapons were needed due to the LAW's limited effectiveness against modern tanks.
 The LAW remains in use today due to its limited size, weight and increased variety in warheads.

 The first version of the LAW was designated M72 and was quickly followed by the M72A1 with improved rocket motor.

 The most common versions of the first generation LAW rockets are the M72A2 and M72A3.
 The M72A2 features a further improved rocket motor that also increases warhead performance.
 The M72A3 is an M72A2 with additional safety features.